gravitational/teleport/docs/4.2/production.md

 ### SSL/TLS for Teleport Proxy

 TLS stands for Transport Layer Security (TLS), and its now-deprecated predecessor, Secure Sockets Layer (SSL).
-Teleport require TLS authentication to ensure that communication between nodes, clients and web proxy remains secure and comes from a trusted source.
+Teleport requires TLS authentication to ensure that communication between nodes, clients and web proxy remains secure and comes from a trusted source.

-During our [quickstart](quickstart.md) guide we skip over setting up TLS, so you can quickly try Teleport.
+During our [quickstart](quickstart.md) guide we skip over setting up TLS so that you can quickly try Teleport.
 Obtaining a TLS certificate is easy and is free with thanks to [Let's Encrypt](https://letsencrypt.org/).

 If you use [certbot](https://certbot.eff.org/), you get this list of files provided: